FluentHub/.github/profile/README.md

 ## Get Involved

-Currently, FluentHub is in dev. so please contribute and become FluentHub to amazing app together, and there are opportunities to become a member!!
+FluentHub is currently under development, join us in making FluentHub better and contribute to a great app!
+There are also opportunities to become a member.

 ---